 On November 13, 1878, an organization calling itself the Athol Library Association was formed.
 To this early group the Athol Public Library is directly related, for in 1882, the association offered its book collection to the town on the condition that municipal funds be appropriated to provide housing for the collection and to purchase additional books.
 In April 1882, the town voted to accept these resources (1063 books) and appropriated $300 to support the new Athol Free Public Library.
 A library committee of five to seven elected members oversaw the institution until 1886, when the number of committee members was established at six.

-Several librarians served in the new library until Gladys Greene was appointed head librarian in 1927.
-Miss Greene served tirelessly for the next thirty years, promoting service to the children by offering summer reading programs and school book deposits, and initiating plans for a separate children's room at the library.
-In 1953, Miss Greene saw her plan become reality, for in that year the ground-floor children's room was dedicated in her honor.
+Gladys Greene was appointed head librarian in 1927 and began initiating plans for a separate children’s room at the library.
+In 1953, Miss Greene saw her plan become reality, for in that year the ground-floor children’s room was dedicated in her honor.
 That space, originally designed as an assembly hall with stage, had been occupied by the local Red Cross chapter since the library opened in 1918.
-Miss Greene resigned as head librarian in 1957.

 As library needs have increased, a number of physical improvements have been made to the original 1918 structure.
 To provide increased space, a two-story addition was built onto the rear of the library in 1965.
 It included rest rooms, a staff lounge, and enlarged reading and stack areas.
 The library was the first Athol town building to have air-conditioning, which was added in 1969, using library trust funds.
-In 1978, the ground-level storage room was renovated and turned into a multi-purpose room, which today continues to serve as an activity room for events for all ages.
-The library became handicapped accessible in the late 1980's; a designated parking space and a rear-entrance ramp were created in 1985, and an elevator, handicapped rest room, and children's entrance ramp were added in 1988.
+In 1978, the ground-level storage room was renovated and turned into a multi-purpose room, which served as an activity room for events for all ages.
+The library became handicapped accessible in the late 1980s; a designated parking space and a rear-entrance ramp were created in 1985, and an elevator, accessible rest room, and children’s entrance ramp were added in 1988.
 Those amenities pre-dated the 1990 passage of the Americans with Disabilities Act, demonstrating the commitment of a forward-thinking library board.

-Library staff members have always responded to community demand for services.
-To meet the growing need for children's services, Myrtle Scribner was appointed the first full-time children's librarian in 1965, and that position remains full-time today.
-During the 1970's, a copy machine was first installed for the use of the public.
-At that time, a microfilm reader was purchased, and the back issues of the Athol Daily news were transferred to microfilm.
-A Friends of the Library group was chartered in 1980, and this group is still active today.
-In the early 1990s, circulation and cataloging of the library materials became computerized.
+Library staff have always responded to community needs for services.
+To meet the growing need for children’s services, Myrtle Scribner was appointed the first full-time children’s librarian in 1965.
+During the 1970s, a copy machine was first installed for use by the public and a microfilm reader was purchased and back issues of the Athol Daily News were transferred to microfilm.
+A Friends of the Library group was chartered in 1980 and is still active and invaluable to the library today.
+In the early 1990s, circulation and cataloging of library materials became computerized.
 Internet access for patrons began in 1995.
-Teaching public computer classes using a wireless lab began in 2001.
-A mystery book discussion group was started in 1994.
-In 2004, the "One Book, One Community" reading initiative began.
-Booked for Lunch began meeting monthly in 2008, discussing popular fiction and the occasional non-fiction title.
-The library continues to offer a wide variety of children's, young adult and adult programs.
-Most are funded with grants received through the Massachusetts Board of Library Commissioners.
+Teaching public computer classes using a wireless lab began in 2001, evolving into the individualized computer assistance offered currently.
+The library coordinated the first “One Book One Community” reading initiative in 2004.
+The Mystery Discussion Group began in 1994 and the noontime Booked for Lunch Group began meeting in 2008.
+The Athol Teen Advisory club (ATAC) was formed in 2006.